Adrian Mazilu: Farul Constanța

-Mazilu made his senior debut for Farul Constanța on 9 November 2022, coming on as a substitute and scoring the second goal in a 2–0 Cupa României away win over Rapid București.
+Mazilu made his senior debut for Farul Constanța on 9 November 2022, in a 2–0 Cupa României away win over Rapid București; he came on as a 46th-minute substitute for Luca Andronache and scored an injury-time goal.
 Three days later, he recorded his Liga I debut in a 1–1 draw at Chindia Târgoviște.

 On 6 February 2023, Mazilu netted his first goal in the latter competition by opening the scoring in a 2–1 victory over Universitatea Craiova.
+On 22 April, he took his league tally to six goals after scoring in a 1–0 defeat of title contenders CFR Cluj.
+Mazilu amassed 19 Liga I appearances during his first season as a senior, as his club won the national title.